Topics: Quality, Safety & Maintenance

 This Academy includes several equipment demonstrations and hands-on lab sessions.
 Specific instrumentation suppliers have been selected for an instrumentation workshop on one evening.
-There is also a field trip to one of the OEM"s noise and vibration facilities in the metro Detroit area.
-Through these activities, you become acquainted with relevant instrumentation, measurement protocols, and problem solving strategies.
+There is also a field trip to one of the OEM or supplier noise and vibration facilities in the metro Detroit area.
+Through these activities, you become acquainted with relevant instrumentation, measurement protocols, and problem-solving strategies.

 Michael F. Albright is co-founder and General Manager of Signal.X Technologies, LLC, a firm specializing in NVH engineering and custom test and measurement application development.
 He brings over 20 years of NVH experience to the SAE Noise Academies team.
 His past positions include Business Development Manager for the NVH consulting group of LMS North America, Management and Project engineering positions at the Roush Anatrol Division of Rousch Industries, Inc. and Civilian engineering for the U.S. Navy.
 With experience predominantly in the automotive industry, Mr. Albright has addressed a very diverse range of noise and vibration control issues including Powertrain NVH, Vehicle NVH, Brake noise, Engine accessory noise, Driveline NVH, Test procedure and facility development, Test/CAE Hybrid simulation methods, as well as a host of manufacturing quality issues.
 Mr. Albright's degrees include a BSME from University of Cincinnati and MSME from Purdue University.